Insight

 Oklahoma has a modified comparative negligence standard.
 You can recover a portion of your damages as long as you are not 51 percent or more at fault for the cause of the car wreck.
 Therefore, if you are judged to be 30 percent responsible for causing the crash, you can recover compensation for 70 percent of your damages.

 An insurance company or the other driver might try to blame you for causing the car accident to avoid paying the full value of your injury claim.
 Allegations of fault after a car accident could hurt your case.
-Seeking legal counsel can be the best way to protect your legal right to fair compensation for car accident injuries.
+It’s important to hire a lawyer who can protect your legal rights and ensure you receive fair compensation for your car accident injuries.

 Kent McGuire is an award-winning personal injury attorney in Oklahoma City and Edmond, OK.
 He handles all personal injury matters.
 For more information, visit https://www.kentmcguirelaw.com/